1992 United Nations Framework Convention on Climate Change (UNFCCC)

 2011 Durban Agreement

 The 2011 UN Climate Conference in Durban resulted in the Durban Platform for Enhanced Action.
-This marked the first time that all countries agreed to limit or reduce their carbon emissions.
+This marked the first time all countries agreed to limit or reduce their carbon emissions.
 The EU nations and other developed countries agreed to a second commitment period under Kyoto.
-However, the required funding mechanisms under Durban were not finalized, which resulted in challenges in the implementation of the Enhanced Action Platform and with UN-REDD.
+However, the required funding mechanisms under Durban were not finalized, resulting in challenges in implementing the Enhanced Action Platform and with UN-REDD.
 The agreement was reached on projects that qualify for CDM but disagreed on new JI mechanisms.’

-After Durban saw Canada withdraw from the Kyoto Protocols and Russia, Ukraine, Belarus, Kazakhstan, Japan, New Zealand not taking new targets for a second commitment period, the 2013 Warsaw Convention focused on deforestation, as did the 2014 New York Meeting where they issued the New York Declaration on Forests.
+After Durban saw Canada withdraw from the Kyoto Protocols and Russia, Ukraine, Belarus, Kazakhstan, Japan, and New Zealand not taking new targets for a second commitment period, the 2013 Warsaw Convention focused on deforestation, as did the 2014 New York Meeting where they issued the New York Declaration on Forests.

-Each of the Parties must set and communicate their GHG emission goals, reflecting their “highest possible ambition” in light of their development level and national circumstances.
-Developed country parties will undertake the lead in reductions and will support developing country parties in their implementation.
+Each Party must set and communicate its GHG emission goals, reflecting its “highest possible ambition” in light of its development level and national circumstances.
+Developed country parties will undertake the lead in reductions and support developing country parties in their implementation.
 Parties must communicate with transparency their efforts and results.

 The United States notified the group that they would withdraw from the Paris Accords effective 2020.

 Shipping and Aviation

 Shipping and aviation have always sat outside the scope of the Kyoto Protocols.
-Aviation is covered by the International Civil Aviation Organization and shipping by the International Maritime Organization.
+Aviation is covered by the International Maritime Organization, and shipping by the International Civil Aviation Organization.
 Developing nations have deferral on implementation of the goals set by these agencies.
 Airlines must stabilize emissions at 2020 levels, monitor emissions on all international routes, and offset emissions from routes included by purchasing eligible emission units.